 Beyond reporting, writing and future building, I also speak — like in public.
 At SXSW 2018, I moderated a panel on the award-winning documentary, "Chasing Coral" and the latest tech for imaging coral reefs.
 I’ve spoken to and with hundreds of scientists and student journalists about the industry and craft of science communication.
 I’ve been a guest speaker for for the UNC Chapel Hill Library, the Department of Mathematics at Appalachian State University, graduate journalism classes at NYU SHERP, continuing-ed multimedia journalism intensives and sci-comm groups at places like Cold Spring Harbor Laboratory.
 I’ve also shared tips on pumping fun into seemingly boring topics with corporate communications crowds.

-To learn more about me, check out my photosother (really old) photos and tweets.
+To learn more about me, check out my photos, other (really old) photos, BlueSky, vacant threads and LinkedIn.
 Or, talk to me directly.